ibm-cloud-docs/ContinuousDelivery/pipeline_versioned_base_images.md

 Terraform v1.5.6
 on linux_amd64
 ```
-{: codeblock}
+{: screen}

 ### Version 3.27
 {: #version_3_27}

 To view the contents of version 3.27, from the running image, type `default_versions.sh`.
 The `3.x` branch provides images with the current tool versions.
 The current Java&trade; version is Java&trade; 17.
 Node.js no longer uses `nvm` to manage different node.js versions.
 It provides the current LTS version of Node.js at the time that it was built.
 And it is based on `ubi8`.

 This image also contains the Terraform CLI.